rumoncarter/Technology-Code-of-Practice/README.md

-●	any risks to introducing or changing the technology ●	the skills needed to deliver, use and manage the technology ●	the technologies that service support teams will need for their end users ●	the commercial and operational needs, for example, the need to decommission an obsolete mainframe in order to create a more resilient data and service tier
+●	any risks to introducing or changing the technology ●	the skills needed to deliver, use and manage the technology ●	the technologies that service support teams will need for their end users ●	the commercial and operational needs; for example, the need to decommission an obsolete mainframe in order to create a more resilient data and service tier

 User research can also:

 ●	make sure that services such as online office suites, network shares, project management software and HR suites really do meet your users’ needs
-●	support internal agreement of what you want the technology to help you achieve Related guides
+●	support internal agreement of what you want the technology to help you achieve

-●	User research training for central government workers ●	‘Understanding user needs’ from the Digital Service Standard for projects or programmes that include the creation of a service
+Related guides [Note: In-development in the BC context]

-●	User research for government services: an introduction ●	Learning about users and their needs
+●	User research training for central government workers ●	‘Understanding user needs’ from the BC Service Standard for projects or programmes that include the creation of a service ●	User research for government services: an introduction ●	Learning about users and their needs